-I started to get involved in research since second year undergrad, and have worked at various labs on campus almost every summer since 2009.
+I started to get involved in research since the second year in undergrad, and have worked at various labs almost every summer since 2009.
 From 2011 to 2014, I was a research assistant at the Responsive Architecture Design lab and a lead developer for its flagship project, the IM Blanky; a computational fabric capable of detecting motion, monitoring breathing patterns and sleep apnea, and relaying vital signs for clinical analysis.
 My work on the blanky was featured in the book “The Living, Breathing, Thinking Responsive Buildings of the Future” as well as the BBC, CTV, Domus, and Dezeen.
 I also worked on the micro-simulation and integrated urban modeling engine ILUTE at Cities Center, and on climate change modelling and scientific collaboration at the Department of Computer Science.

 Outside the lab and classroom, I try to be active to contribute to humanitarian/development-based initiatives.
 In 2015-2016, I represented the Computer Science Graduate Students’ Benevolent Society (CSGSBS) at the department of computer science undergraduate affairs committee.
 I was also a mentor with the iLEAD institute and volunteer instructor with UofT Coders.
-Habitat for Humanity, Daughters for Life, Orphan Sponsorship, and Enactus Canada are some of the organizations I’ve contributed to in the past
+Habitat for Humanity, Daughters for Life, Orphan Sponsorship, and Enactus Canada are some of the organizations I’ve contributed to in the past.